By Ambassador Reynaldo Arcilla

 Our view is that the VFA, along with the Mutual Defense Treaty (MDT) and the Enhanced Defense Cooperation Agreement (EDCA) ought to be abrogated before the WPS dispute worsens for reasons we have stated many times over in this space.

-Suffice it to cite at this time what Digong himself and his defense secretary Delfin Lorenzana have said, i.e., “a military clash between the two will most certainly draw Chinese attack on the Philippines where US troops and military bases are located.”
+Suffice it to cite at this time what Digong himself and his defense secretary Delfin Lorenzana have said, that is “a military clash between the two will most certainly draw Chinese attack on the Philippines where US troops and military bases are located.”

 Top US government officials keep announcing to the world that an armed attack on the Philippines by China “will trigger the activation of the MDT.”
 As the saying goes, “go tell that to the Marines.”
 Too, if the US officials think China believes that, they have another thing coming.